gsoules/MkDocs/digital-archive/docs/administrator/reindex.md

 using one of the "back door" methods listed below:

 -   Update metadata field values using the [Bulk Metadata Editor](/administrator/omeka-administration/#make-bulk-edits)
--   Bulk edit or deleting items using the Omeka **_Browse Items_** page
+-   Bulk edit or delete items using the Omeka **_Browse Items_** page
 -   Directly edit your MySQL database to
     [rename an Omeka element](/administrator/omeka-elements/#rename-an-element)
 -   Add or remove an Omeka element
 -   Change an element from private to public, or vice versa, by adding it to or removing it from the **_Private Elements_** option on the [AvantCommon](/plugins/avantcommon) configuration page

-They are called "back door" methods because they bypass the Digital Archives synchronization logic.
+They are called "back door" methods because they bypass the Digital Archive synchronization logic.
 They update the MySQL database, but not the Elasticsearch indexes.
 This causes the MySQL database and the Elasticsearch indexes to get out of sync.

 Fortunately, you will rarely perform any of these operations to make changes, but if you do, you must rebuild the indexes to get them back in sync with MySQL.
-If you don't rebuild the indexes, you'll see your changes when you are [viewing an item](/user/viewing-items/), but search results will show the old values from before the changes got made.
+If you don't rebuild the indexes, you'll see your changes when you are [viewing an item](/user/viewing-items/), but search results will show the old values from before the changes were made.
 There's no harm done if this happens, but it can be confusing.

 ## How to rebuild Elasticsearch indexes